What does Keeley Forsyth sound like?

 Intense ambient intimacy.

 Ambient music is often calming, relaxing, chilled and subdued.
-Keely Forsyth fundamentally disagrees.
-On her new album “Limbs”, Keely paints a world around her that is dark, brooding and utterly captivating.
+Keeley Forsyth fundamentally disagrees.
+On her new album “Limbs”, Keeley paints a world around her that is dark, brooding and utterly captivating.
 Using predominantly synth, string and voice, she creates one of the most intimately intense albums I’ve heard in 2022.

 Recommended track: Bring Me Water

 Higher Plain Music is part of the Higher Plain Network – a one-man indie media project.
 If you like what I do, please consider supporting me via Patreon for as little as $1/£1 a month.
 In return, you’ll receive additional perks for supporting me, such as behind-the-scenes content and free downloads.
 You can also donate using PayPal.
 Sharing the website helps too or using the affiliate buy now links on reviews.
 I receive a few pence per Amazon sale.
 All your support will enable me to produce better content, more often.
 I’d love to make this a full-time media network and your support can make that happen.
 Thank you.